xzwang2005/Prelude/crack_the_code/Chap_1/how_and_what_exactly_did_we_build.md

 ---
 ## [](#header-2) How exactly does the build work?

 Now, let's take a look at Prelude repository.
-It's based on Chromium release [65.0.3289.2](https://chromium.googlesource.com/chromium/src.git/+/65.0.3289.2) with some modifications, plus the folder *prelude* which contains all the examples.
+It's based on Chromium release [71.0.3559.3](https://chromium.googlesource.com/chromium/src.git/+/71.0.3559.3) with some modifications, plus the folder *prelude* which contains all the examples.

 Chromium source repository alone does not include everything.
-It pulls in hundreds of open source projects, such as skia, as its dependencies.
-All these information can be found in files named *DEPS* like [this one](https://chromium.googlesource.com/chromium/src.git/+/65.0.3289.2/DEPS) at the root directory.
+It pulls in hundreds of other projects, e.g., skia, as dependencies.
+You may wonder how to know what projects, at which revision are imported for a particular Chromium release?
+The answer can be found in the file named *DEPS* like [this one](https://chromium.googlesource.com/chromium/src.git/+/71.0.3559.3/DEPS) at the root directory.

-If you open that DEPS file, you will see at beginning, it defines a list of arguments stored in variable *vars*, for example, *chromium_git* is defined to be *https://chromium.googlesource.com*, which points to the server hosting many projects needed by Chromium.
+Open that file, you will see a list of arguments stored in variable *vars*, for example, *chromium_git* is defined to be *https://chromium.googlesource.com*, which points to the server hosting many projects needed by Chromium.

-Then it defines the variable *deps*, which specifies where to find the code, which revision to use and where to put it locally.
+Then it defines the variable *deps*, which specifies where to find the code, which revision to use and the destination folder relative to the root directory.
 For example:

 ```
   'src/third_party/breakpad/breakpad':